remla23-team09/model-training/README.md

 To get a test report:
 - `poetry run pytest --html=report.html`, and open up report.html in your browser.

-To see a coverage report (adequacy metric):
+To see a coverage report:
-- `poetry run pytest --cov=. --cov-report html:coverage_report`, and open the coverage_report\index.html in your browser
+- `poetry run pytest --cov=./src/ --cov-report html:coverage_report`, and open the coverage_report\index.html in your browser

 Screenshot of test report:
 ![report](docs/report.JPG)